You’re probably wondering what makes good design and how you can create visual materials that stand out.

 Visual rhythms can be regular, flowing, progressive, random, and alternating.

 Regular rhythm is when the spacing between elements is the same.
 The flowing rhythm gives a sense of movement through curves and bends.
 Progressive rhythm is all about changing and iterating with each step.
 The random rhythm doesn’t have any clear pattern.
-Alternating rhythm uses a set of graphic design patterns.
+Alternating rhythm uses a set of patterns.

-F. Final Thoughts
+Final Thoughts

 Graphic design has its principles and rules that you generally need to follow to create stunning visuals.
 You can learn some things by following these principles and using the elements I talked about, but in the end, you’ll also do a lot of learning on your own.